-Have you ever stopped to think how you got where you are today?
+Have you ever stopped to think about how you got where you are today?

-It wasn’t a random set of circumstances that placed you where you are right now.
-Perhaps some of your life evolved as a result of the hand you were dealt, but most everything that’s happened to you or that you’re doing in your life right now, is a result of your own personal choices.
+Perhaps some of your life evolved as a result of the hand you were dealt, but almost everything that’s happened to you or that you’re doing in your life right now is a result of you making choices.

 1. Define Your Personal Values

 One of the best ways to make choice easier is to measure every choice against your personal values.